openwdl/wdl/SPEC.md

 Int read_int(File)
 ```

 Reads a file that contains a single line containing only an integer and (optional) whitespace.
 After removing surrounding whitespace, the value must consist of an optional `+` or `-` followed by any form accepted for an [`Int` source literal](#integer-literals).
-The source-literal radix and leading-zero rules apply, so hexadecimal and octal prefixes are supported but a legacy octal form such as `0755` is invalid.
+The source-literal radix and leading-zero rules apply, so hexadecimal, octal, and binary prefixes are supported but a legacy octal form such as `0755` is invalid.
 If the line contains a valid integer, that value is returned as an `Int`.
 If the file is empty, the value is outside the range of `Int`, or the file does not contain a single integer, an error is raised.

 **Parameters**